Please Stop Using Bob Marley’s Face to Sell Terrible Merchandise

 BOB MARLEY SOCKS

 The foot is one of the worst body parts.
 It stinks, is feared by many, and usually needs its toenails trimmed.
-So I guess that begs the question – why are you relegating the world’s most iconic reggae star to a footnote on your cotton socks?
+So I guess that begs the question—why are you relegating the world’s most iconic reggae star to a literal footnote?
 He deserves to shine, not to sweat and get left behind in the washing machine.
 Besides, these look fucking terrible.
-Everyone knows coloured socks are for wankers and babies.
+Everyone knows colored socks are for children.

 Bob Marley Fragrance